bernardpeh/practical-symfony-3/manuscript/Chapter_3.md

 //     exit('You are not allowed to access this file.
 Check '.basename(__FILE__).' for more information.');
 // }
 ```
 * Now try this url http://songbird.app:8000/app_dev.php and you should see the same successful page but with a little icon/toolbar at the bottom of the page.
 That's right, you are now in dev mode.
 Why the "app_dev.php"?
-That is like the default page for the dev environment, something unique to Symfony.
+That is like the default page for the dev environment, something unique to Symfony which we will always be using during development.

 * To check that everything is working, let us look at the logs